UT-ADL/robot_orienteering/README.md

 Now, all the ros packages should be present in this `src` directory.

 ### Prerequisite Packages
 In order to run the baseline models/nodes, there are a few prerequisite packages that needs to be installed.
-These necessary pacages are listed below with instructions (or links to the instructions) on how to install them.
+These necessary packages are listed below with instructions (or links to the instructions) on how to install them.

 #### ZED ROS driver (driver for ZED camera)
-To install the ZED ROS driver and use the ZED camera (any ZED family: ZED, ZED_mini, ZED2, ZED2i, etc.), the zed-ros-driver needs to be isntalled.
+To install the ZED ROS driver and use the ZED camera (any ZED family: ZED, ZED_mini, ZED2, ZED2i, etc.), the zed-ros-driver needs to be installed.
 To install the ZED ROS driver, please follow the [Getting Started with ROS and ZED](https://www.stereolabs.com/docs/ros) instructions.
+**Note: Please go for the ZED SDK 4.1 and not for the latest ZED SDK 4.2**

 #### xsens_mti_driver (driver for the GNSS/INS device)
 To install the xsens_mti_driver, please go through the [offial documentation](https://wiki.ros.org/xsens_mti_driver) of the xsens_mti_driver package.
 The package can be installed by cloning the github repo for the [xsens_mti_driver](https://github.com/nobleo/xsens_mti_driver).

-Once the prerequisite packages and installed, you can move forward to install the main package `robot_orienteering`.
+Once the prerequisite packages are installed, you can move forward to install the main package `robot_orienteering`.
 **Please note that the src directory at this point should already contain some packages**
 - zed-ros-wrapper
 - xsens_mti_driver